Garmin Instinct 2 Solar Review

 Our Analysis and Test Results

-While watches continue to do more and more as technology advances, we appreciate the design of the Instinct 2 Solar, which reduces the feature set to things that you actually need and will use on a day-to-day basis.
-The tactical design and internals provide everything you need without the extras on the most premium models.
-Arguably this is the best feature set of any of the watches when compounded with the solar extending battery life.
+While watches continue to do more and more as technology advances, we appreciate the design of the Instinct 2 Solar, which reduces the feature set to things that you need and will most likely use daily.
+The tactical design and internals provide everything you need without the extras found on the most premium models.
+Arguably, this is the best feature set of any of the watches when compounded with the solar extending battery life.
 If you're doing a 30+ hour night adventure, then there are probably other options you should consider, but at this price point, we are impressed with the day-to-day performance of this model.
 You still receive health metrics, navigation, breadcrumb mapping, music controls, and all of the GPS activities/data fields you have come to expect from Garmin.
-The rugged design may not be for everyone, but we think this is a great option if it fits your style or if you want a bomb-proof option without spending top premium prices.
+The rugged design may not be for everyone, but we think this is a great option if it fits your style or you want a bomb-proof option without spending top prices.

 Performance Comparison

 A non-color, no-touch, E-ink-looking display provides all of the features and information you need for your adventures and day-to-day life.
-Today's GPS watch market is always showing off the latest and greatest features and tools, but the *Instinct 2 Solar* provides a refined list.
-Arguably the most impressive feature is the battery-extending solar screen, which increases battery life in high-intensity solar conditions.
+Today's GPS watch market is always showing off the latest and greatest features and tools, but the Instinct 2 Solar provides a refined list.
+Arguably, the most impressive feature is the battery-extending solar screen, which increases battery life in high-intensity solar conditions.
 The turn-by-turn navigation of preloaded routes and breadcrumb mapping can assist with navigation in unfamiliar terrain or low visibility.
-Ample smartphone-connected features like notifications and music control make this a watch you can use in your day-to-day life.
-Additionally, the most important health metrics are also found in this model, such as heart rate and sleep metrics.
-Of course, it has the basics too, such as your ABCs (altimeter, barometer, and compass), which are crucial for day-to-day life and non-GPS connected activities
+Ample smartphone-connected features like notifications and music control make this a watch you can use every day.
+Additionally, some of the most important health metrics are found in this model, such as heart rate and sleep metrics.
+Of course, it has the basics, too, such as your ABCs (altimeter, barometer, and compass).

-We feel this is the feature set you need when spending this amount of money and should be a great example for all GPS watch feature sets at this price point.
+We feel this is an exceptional feature set at this price point.
 Other attributes should also largely influence your decision, but in our opinion, this feature set is what you need in a GPS watch.
 While additional features are nice, some can be gimmicky and rarely used.

 Notable Features: